 2. I will continue reading, following, and learning from BIPOC authors, creators, and educators (about all topics, not just social justice).
 I’ll also continue to consciously consume media content from BIPOC creators, rather than media/tv/art that only centers white voices.
 This is something I’ve personally been conscious of over the last few years, and I plan to make an even stronger effort to seek out BIPOC voices.

 3. I will be conscious of where my personal spending is going.
 If there is a BIPOC-owned alternative to something I am purchasing, I will make an effort to purchase that.
-Websites that will facilitate this process are: WeBuyBlack, The Black Wallet, and Official Black Wall Street.
+Websites that will facilitate this process are: WeBuyBlack, The Black Wallet, Five Fifths, and Official Black Wall Street.

 4. Systemic racism has many arms.
 I believe it’s important to pick the part of social justice that you have the means and desire to impact the most.
 For me, that is in Criminal Justice Reform and working with youth.
 As such, I will be getting more involved in organizations like Hustle 2.0.